-Graduates of the Computer Electronics Technology associate degree program are prepared for a career as a computer electronic technician.
-Graduates obtain jobs in a wide variety of manufacturing and service industries requiring skilled technicians to install, troubleshoot and maintain microprocessors, system components, and programmable logic controllers.
+Graduates of the Computer Electronics (CE) program option are prepared for a career as a computer electronic technician.
+Graduates obtain jobs in a wide variety of manufacturing and service industries requiring skilled technicians to install, troubleshoot and maintain microprocessors, system components, programmable logic controllers, computer hardware and software.